nathco/Export-More/README.md

 # Export More
 Sketch.app plugin adding export support for Apple Icon Image ( .icns ) and Animated GIF ( .gif ) file formats.
 Based on my previous [Generate ICNS](http://github.com/nathco/Generate-ICNS) and [Generate GIF](http://github.com/nathco/Generate-GIF) plugins.

+**Notice:** An issue causing exports to fail on **OS Sierra** was reported.
+If you’re running **El Capitan** or previous versions of Mac OS, everything should still be working correctly.
+Please stay tuned for an update...

 ## Preview
 ![Preview](Preview.png)